didacfontanet/entra-id-iam-lab/lab-08-app-registration-oauth2/readme.md

 | Supported account types | Single tenant — Didac IAM Lab only |
 | Redirect URI | Web → https://localhost |

 Single tenant means only users from `DidacIAMLab.onmicrosoft.com` can authenticate.
-The redirect URI is where Entra ID sends the authorization code after a successful login — in production this would be a real HTTPS endpoint.
+The redirect URI is where Entra ID sends the authorization code after a successful login, and in a real app it would be an HTTPS endpoint you actually control.

 ![App registration basics](01-app-registration-basics.png)